divyanshch/ucr-cs100/textbook/assignment-help/syscalls/chown.md

 `chown()` will return 0 if successfully changed owner and group of a file, and will return -1 if an error has occurred, which will set errno.

-##Description

-In the function declaration, the `path` argument specifies the file, and the owner and group parameters contain numerical values that will symbolize the IDs of the two.

-The path will be changed to owner and group respectively.

 [man page](http://man7.org/linux/man-pages/man2/chown.2.html)

 ##Example